 Richard’s brother, Edward inherited his father’s titles of Duke of York, Earl of Ulster and Earl of Cambridge.

 1460 (31st December)

 Henry VI was released from captivity but was still mentally unstable and as a consequence was unfit to rule.

-Richard, was taken to the Netherlands by his mother for safety.
+Richard and his brother George were taken to the Netherlands by their mother for safety.
 His elder brother, Edward was put forward as a claimant to the throne by Richard Neville, Earl of Warwick.

 1461 (2nd February)

 Richard’s brother, Edward led a Yorkist army that defeated a Lancastrian force led by the Earls of Pembroke and Wiltshire on route to join Margaret of Anjou’s advance on London.

 Second Battle of St Albans

 The Yorkists were defeated in this battle that saw Henry VI returned to Lancastrian hands.
 Margaret of Anjou knew that London had to be recaptured but stalled on hearing that Londoners would not open the gates to her forces.

 1461 (late February)